-After moving his family back to his hometown to be with his friends and their kids, Lenny finds out that between old bullies, new bullies, schizo bus drivers, drunk cops on skis, and 400 costumed party crashers sometimes crazy follows you.
+After moving his family back to his hometown to be with his friends and their kids, Lenny finds out that between old bullies, new bullies, schizo bus drivers, drunk cops on skis, and four hundred costumed party crashers sometimes crazy follows you.

-Jack Sadelstein is a successful advertising executive in Los Angeles with a beautiful wife and kids, who dreads one event each year: the Thanksgiving visit of his identical twin sister Jill.
+Jack Sadelstein is a successful advertising executive in Los Angeles with a beautiful wife and kids, who dreads one event each year: the Thanksgiving visit of his fraternal twin sister Jill.
 Jill's neediness and passive-aggressiveness is maddening to Jack, turning his normally tranquil life upside down.Written by

 After the credits, one member of the previously shown twins conducts a sight gag.
 He 'inflates' his stomach to a noticeably larger size.
 He than pantomimes using a large pin to 'pop' his stomach, deflating it to normal size.
 See more »

 102 of 137 people found this review helpful.

 Was this review helpful to you?